viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

 <figure><img src="../.gitbook/assets/Untitled design(12).png" alt=""><figcaption></figcaption></figure>

-* **Description:** Teachers can select a specific country for all students to be born in.
+* **Description:** teachers/professors can select a specific country for all students to be born in.
 This is perfect for in-depth explorations of that country’s culture, economy, or societal issues.
 This class type supports a focused, deep dive into specific countries, ideal for geography, economics, or social studies lessons.
 * **Purpose:** Ideal for lessons that require detailed exploration of a particular region.
 * **Action:** Click the **Create** button to begin setting up your Specific Country class.

 <figure><img src="../.gitbook/assets/Screenshot 2024-10-04 172413.png" alt=""><figcaption></figcaption></figure>

-In the **Specific Country** class, teachers can select a specific country where all students will be born.
+In the **Specific Country** class, teachers/professors can select a specific country where all students will be born.
 This allows for focused exploration of that country’s culture, economy, and societal issues.

 * **Choosing a Country:** After selecting **Specific Country** as the class type, use the dropdown menu to select the country for your students to be born in.

 Apart from selecting a country, the rest of the class creation flow remains the same as the **Random Life** process.
-Please refer to the **Random Life** flow above for detailed steps on setting up class details, editing board sections, and adding students and teachers.
+Please refer to the **Random Life** flow above for detailed steps on setting up class details, editing board sections, and adding students and teachers/professors.